sfiligoi/tutorials/2025-09-mi300a/cupy/README.txt

 center_matrix_naive.py

 and then try to execute it with
-# Force the use if the 2nd APU on the node
+# Force the use of the 2nd APU on the node
 export ROCR_VISIBLE_DEVICES=1
 taskset -c 24-47,120-143 python center_matrix_naive.py